chandramasaha/personal-profile/README.md

-Personal-Profile
-Website for my profile and personal links using Linktree as reference.

 ### Description:

-Personal Profile (Linktree clone) made for Think Digital web-dev recruitments.
+Website for my personal links using Linktree as reference (made for Think Digital web-dev recruitments)

 It is a single-page static website that displays my personal links to various websites like LinkedIn, Instagram, Figma etc.
 The layout was inspired by Linktree.
 It has a soothing, pastel gradient background, clean fonts, and a minimalistic UI.